jillix/flow-package/README.md

  2. Run `npm i` to install the dev dependencies (if you don't have Node.js installed on your machine, just skip this step and the next one).
  3. Rebuild the packages list by running `npm run refresh`
  4. Commit the things and create a pull request (check the [`CONTRIBUTING.md`](/CONTRIBUTING.md) for details).

+## Where is this library used?
+If you are using this library in one of your projects, add it in this list. :sparkles:

 ## License